vision-cli/vision/README.md

 |__ vision.json
 ```

+### Visual tutorial/demo

+To see an example of how to successfully use a vision plugin, you can watch [this video](https://asciinema.org/a/WJD7PJUvkVyDMzl6oleSGhv6i).

 ## Design

 The vision cli is really a wrapper around vision plugins.
 The cli's purpose is to provide helper functions around managing plugins.
 The plugins will do the code generation.